huaminghuangtw/Evergreen-Notes/Permanent-Notes/change-yourself-to-change-the-world.md

 ---
 title: Change yourself to change the world
 created: 2024-11-18T09:18:12
-modified: 2025-08-26T14:30:43
+modified: 2025-08-29T08:30:45
 ---

 > _“Yesterday I was clever, so I wanted to change the world.
 Today I am wise, so I am changing myself.” — Rubi_

-> _“Doctors won't make you healthy.
-Nutritionists won't make you slim.
-Teachers won't make you smart.
-Gurus won't make you calm.
-Mentors won't make you rich.
-Trainers won't make you fit.
+> _“Doctors won’t make you healthy.
+Nutritionists won’t make you slim.
+Teachers won’t make you smart.
+Gurus won’t make you calm.
+Mentors won’t make you rich.
+Trainers won’t make you fit.
 Ultimately, you have to take responsibility.
 Save yourself.” — Naval Ravikant_ [^1]

 > _“Nothing helps; I must help myself, or I am finished.” — Friedrich Nietzsche_

 > _“You have brains in your head.
 You have feet in your shoes.
 You can steer yourself any direction you choose.
-You're on your own.
+You’re on your own.
 And you know what you know.
-And YOU are the one who'll decide where to go.” ― Dr. Seuss, [Oh, the Places You’ll Go!](https://www.goodreads.com/work/quotes/2125304)_
+And YOU are the one who’ll decide where to go.” ― Dr. Seuss, [Oh, the Places You’ll Go!](https://www.goodreads.com/work/quotes/2125304)_

 ---